-We’ve already seen Fox Bet using popular Fox Sports personalities like Colin Cowherd and Nick Wright to help market the product.
+We’ve already seen Fox Bet using popular Fox Sports personalities like Colin Cowherd and Nick Wright to help market the product and picks.
 These are the same people spouting opinions about everything sports to a mainstream US audience every day.
 The fact they’re now hawking a sportsbook is a sure-fire sign sports betting is quickly becoming a bigger part of the American lexicon than ever before.

 The most bet on sport in the US: football

 The NFL is the most popular major sports league in the country.
 It’s no coincidence that betting on NFL football is also the most popular sport for betting in the US.